-Samsung Galaxy S8 stands as the one of best smartphone of 2017.
+Samsung Galaxy S8 stands as one of best smartphone of 2017.
 In design, specs, and features, everything stands out from the rest.
-Samsung is known for its hardware quality, so getting a S8 or S8+ in last year was one of the best decision.
+Samsung is known for its hardware quality, so getting an S8 or S8+ in last year was one of the best decision.
 Just a few days back its successor was launched.
 Still, S8 is ruling hearts of many.
 A Few months back Samsung started its beta developer program for Android Oreo to release it to its latest devices S9, S8, Note 8 and S8+.
 After months of refinement and testing now it is the time for an official version of Android Oreo.
 We have reports from many users that they have started to get Android Oreo update on Galaxy S8.
 In this guide, we will guide you on how to install Android Oreo on Galaxy S8 and S8+ using ODIN.

 Google released Android Oreo a few months back with Google Pixel 2 and Pixel 2 XL.
 Both are really great phones but its price reaches the sky.
-S8 and S8+ are among the best-looking smartphones of last year with optimal size that makes them really comfortable to hold and function using one hand.
+Samsung Galaxy S8 and S8+ are among the best-looking smartphones of last year with optimal size that makes them really comfortable to hold and function using one hand.
 Everything is great about S8, its camera result, its display contrast, and resolution.
 Samsung has really improved in the department of battery timing as well.

 Install Android Oreo on Galaxy S8 and S8+

 Samsung has never disappointed from its flagship, you might think they would drop some features to make space for the new ones.
 That is not the case, each of feature that was present in S7 is present in S8 in more refined form.
 Along with that, there is a set of whole new features.

 Update: Android Oreo on Galaxy S8 and S8+ is being released in India, Poland, and France right now.
 If you are in these countries, hold on to your horse and wait for the OTA instead of trying to install Android Oreo on Galaxy S8 using ODIN.